Collaborne/remirror-yjs-webrtc-demo/README.md

 ## Outcomes

-### 1. How do you approach collaborative editing in a _serverless archiecture_?
+### 1. How do you approach collaborative editing in a _serverless architecture_?

 Earlier we stated a peer-to-peer approach is likely the best way to achieve collaboration without a centralised server.
+WebRTC provides this framework.

-WebRTC provides this framework and it **does** require a centralised signalling server, but public servers are available, so we wouldn't need to provide our own.
-In addition signalling servers are only required to broker connections, not to mediate changes.
+WebRTC **does** require a centralised signalling server, but public servers are available, so we wouldn't need to provide our own.
+In addition they only broker connections, rather than mediating changes.

 Using the fantastic technologies above, it proved to be rather trivial to set up a basic collaborative editor using WebRTC.
 Using Remirror's Yjs extension, and a [`y-webrtc` provider](https://github.com/yjs/y-webrtc), I had a working POC in just a few lines of code.